appvestor/v6-template-examples/sms_template/README.md

-# SMS Template
+# Message Template

-Code sample for an SMS app.
+Code sample for a messaging app.

 ## Get Started